PaperMC/velocitypowered.com/docs/developers/event-api.md

 title: Working With Events
 ---

 Listening to events with Velocity's `@Subscribe` annotation is straightforward.
 You've already seen one such listener, using the ProxyInitializeEvent in your main class.
-Additional events can be found on the [Javadoc](https://jd.velocitypowered.com/2.0.0/).
+Additional events can be found on the [Javadoc](https://jd.velocitypowered.com/3.0.0/).

-## Adding listening methods
+## Creating a listener method

 To listen to an event, mark the method with `@Subscribe`, like shown.
 This works similarly to annotation-driven event listening in other APIs you may be familiar with; it's the equivalent of Bukkit's/Bungee's `@EventHandler` and Sponge's `@Listener`.